wso2-attic/cloud-dev-studio/assembly/org.wso2.developerstudio.distribution.assembly/resources/README.md

 2) Go to bin folder

-3) In linux execute the wso2 wso2studio.sh file as
+3) In linux environment execute the wso2 wso2studio.sh file as sh wso2devstudio
-        ./ wso2devstudio

-   In windows execute the Developerstudio.exe file
+   In windows environment execute the Developerstudio.exe file

-   In mac os run the devs app file in the wso2-developerstudio-mac extraction (outside bin folder)
+   In mac os environment run the devs app file in the wso2-developerstudio-mac extraction (outside bin folder)

                This will open the WSO2 Developer Studio.

 WSO2 ESB 4.8.1 distribution directory structure
 =============================================